 Geothermal energy belongs to energy sources that can be directly used.
-Hot springs have been used for bathing since ancient times and in modern times geothermal energy is directly used to heat homes via geothermal heat pumps.
+Just take a look at hot springs that have been used for bathing since ancient times.
+In modern times geothermal energy is directly used to heat homes via geothermal heat pumps.

-Geothermal energy doesn't suffer from intermittency issue like this is the case with solar and wind.
-Geothermal heat is available 24-7 and is therefore one of the most reliable renewable energy sources, a one that does not require energy storage solution in order to run all the time.
+Geothermal energy is very reliable source of energy that does not suffer from intermittency like this is the case with some other renewable energy sources, most notably solar and wind.
+Geothermal heat is available 24-7 and is therefore one of the most reliable renewable energy sources, a one that does not require backup energy storage solution in order to guarantee reliability.

-Harnessing geothermal energy has minimal land and freshwater requirements unlike for instance solar energy which needs large area and plenty of water for cooling.
-Geothermal plants use only 3.5 square kilometres (1.4 sq mi) per gigawatt of electrical production and require just 20 litres of freshwater per MW/h.
+Geothermal power plants have minimal land and freshwater requirements.
+Solar power plants, for instance, need large area and plenty of water for cooling.
+Geothermal power plants use only 3.5 square kilometers (1.4 sq mi) per gigawatt of electrical production and require in average 20 liters of freshwater per MW/h.

-The other disadvantage of geothermal energy refers to small number of countries that currently harness geothermal energy.
-Geothermal energy is currently being harnessed in only 24 countries of the world.
-The main reason why more countries do not decide to go for geothermal energy is the fact that geothermal power plants are currently cost-effective only in areas near tectonic plate boundaries though the recent technological advances such as EGS (enhanced geothermal systems) should significantly expand the range of viable geothermal resources in years to come.
+Geothermal power plants still somewhat lack worldwide appeal though this isn’t the case with geothermal heating because today there are more than 80 countries using geothermal energy for heating purposes in household, commercial and industrial sectors (2022 data).
+The main reason why world isn’t using more geothermal power is because geothermal power plants are currently cost-effective only in areas near tectonic plate boundaries though the recent technological advances such as EGS (enhanced geothermal systems) should significantly expand the range of viable geothermal resources in years to come.

-The lack of qualified personnel needed to install geothermal systems is often being mentioned as one of the geothermal energy disadvantages.
-Geothermal energy isn't as popular as solar and wind are which means that there is less available qualified personnel and they also cost a lot.
+There is still lack of qualified personnel needed to install geothermal systems.
+Geothermal energy use isn’t as widely spread or as popular as solar and wind, which means that there is less qualified personnel available to hire and they also cost more.

-Local depletion of geothermal resources has been experienced in several well known geothermal sites such as Geysers which means that extraction of geothermal energy must be closely monitored in order to avoid local depletion and keep geothermal energy sustainable on a long run.
+Local depletion of geothermal resources.
+This has been the case in several well known geothermal sites such as Geysers.
+In order to avoid local depletion of geothermal resources extraction of geothermal energy must be closely monitored.